-Scheduled periods to be determined by instructor, employer, and student

-2 - 4 Credits Full year program

-Prerequisite - Successful completion of all core requirements through grade 11 and recommendation of school personnel.
+Scheduled periods to be determined by instructor, employer, and student 2 - 4 Credits Full year program Grade 12 only Prerequisite - Successful completion of all core requirements through grade 11 and recommendation of school personnel.
 Students must provide their own transportation.